yzyhk904/audio-samplerate-changer/README.md

 Notes:
 * This module can run only on devices using a 7.0 audio policy configuration prevailing since Android 14 or so including custom ROM's supporting relatively old ones.
-* This module has been tested on LineageOS and crDroid ROM's, and phh GSI's (Android 14, and Qualcomm & MediaTek SoC combinations).
+* This module has been tested on LineageOS and crDroid ROM's, and phh GSI's (Android 14, and Qualcomm SoC & MediaTek SoC & Tensors combinations).
-* Don't forget to install ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) together and uninstall "Digital Wellbeing" app (for reducing very large jitters which this module cannot reduce as itself)!
+* Don't forget to install ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) together and uninstall "Digital Wellbeing" app (for reducing very large jitters which this module cannot reduce by itself)!
+* Almost all equalizers and some apps (using an internal re-sampler to output; e.g. Am@zon music, some VOIP apps, etc.) cannot work for greater than 192kHz audio outputs (but of which quality is far better sometimes).
+If you prefer such ones, modify "384000" to "190000" or even "48000" in "customize.sh" in a ZIP file of this module and install (or update) the modified one

 ## DISCLAIMER